andreww/fox/DoX/Compilation.md

 * NAG versions prior to 5.0-391
 * Pathscale, all versions
 * PGI, all versions
+* gfortran prior to and including version 4.1

 Other compilers are untested; reports of their success or failure are welcomed.